HISTORY OF DUNLAP SCHOOL DISTRICT #323

 In February, 2010, the District Office moved to a leased space in Peoria in order for the high school to expand the office area into classrooms.

-In November, 2010, a referendum was passed for building a new elementary school.
-This facility is scheduled to be open in August, 2012.
+In November, 2010, a referendum was passed for building Hickory Grove Elementary School.
+This facility opened in August, 2012.

 In September 2011, $5,000,000 in athletic upgrades were completed including artificial turf football field, new soccer complex, concession stands, and a new tennis complex.